 Overall, the Tigers averaged 318.33 yards of total offense during Dickey's first season back as offensive coordinator in 2012.
 The season total represented a 44-yard improvement from the 2011 season.

-Memphis ranked next to last nationally in rushing offense in 2011 but almost doubled its rushing average this season, improving its rushing total to 151.75 yards per game in 2012.
+Memphis ranked next to last nationally in rushing offense in 2011 but almost doubled its rushing average, improving its rushing total to 151.75 yards per game in 2012.

 The student-athletes Dickey mentored in 2012 included Brandon Hayes, a walkon who did not see playing time until the fourth game who went on to be selected the 2012 Isaac Bruce Offensive Player of the Year award winner.